 I saw Jeff off to Pokhara early in the morning, then I walked around and got lost.
 It's very easy to get lost in Thamel.
 There aren't any street signs, and many of the shops look the same.
 After a few days, you start to recognize familiar corners and don't get as hopelessly lost as before.
 Only half of Thamel comes alive by 8:30 am.
 Unless you go to a guest house, it is very difficult to find a cup of coffee before 9:00 am.

 I visited the Narayanhity Palace.
 You aren't allowed to take pictures in there, so you'll just have to look it up online.
-For lunch, I met up with Ram at the Garden of Dreams; a neo classical historical garden that was recently renovated with the help of Austria.
-They served panini's.
+For lunch, I met up with Ram at the Garden of Dreams; a neo-classical historical garden that was recently renovated with the help of Austria.
+They served paninis.
 The garden is a nice escape from the loud city surrounding it.

 Nepal - Day 15, 16, & 17, Chitwan National Park:

-I woke up early, ate breakfast, and Ram gave me a ride on his motorcycle through the crazy Kathmandu streets in order to catch my bus to Chitwan National Park.
+I woke up early, ate breakfast, and Ram gave me a ride on his motorcycle through the crazy Kathmandu streets to catch my bus to Chitwan National Park.
 I told him I wanted to do a safari there, so through his company, Nepal Spirit, he set it up for me to stay there for three days, and handed me a bus ticket.
+The bus I ride belongs to 'Baba Travels and Tours'.
+Ram introduces me to Baba himself.
+The bus is very comfortable and full of locals, and tourists.
+Observation: nobody rides a bicycle on the sidewalk here.

 Once outside the city, it is a series of narrow roads, switchbacks, semis, and lush greenery.
 Most semi-trucks are decorated with tinsel and elaborate paint jobs.
-One semi after another is loaded in bling and makes the ride more entertaining.
+One semi after another is loaded with bling and makes the ride more entertaining.
 The bling is usually accompanied by an elaborate horn system.

-Houses continue to be a mix of apartment buildings with many terraces all the way down to a storage locker with a garage door.
+Houses continue to be a mix of apartment buildings with many terraces down to a storage locker with a garage door.
 Eventually, as we get closer to the Chitwan, these buildings will have a more thatched structure.
 We stop once for a potty break, then again for lunch.
 I got burned by one vendor that sold me an unripe banana.
 I couldn't even peel it.
 Asian bananas are smaller but sweeter.
-They are absolutely fantastic.
+They are fantastic.
 My ticket just says "Chitwan", which is a large area, so I don't know where I am supposed to de-board the bus.
-I just assume that I get off of the bus when the white people get off of the bus.
+I just assume that I get off of the bus when the white people get off the bus.

 Sure enough, we get to the end of the line, and my Chitwan guide, Krishna, is waiting for me.
 He takes me to the Hotel Rainforest.
 At this point, it is the most luxurious place I have stayed, and I appear to be the only guest.
 It is the offseason, and it is quiet here.
 My closest neighbor is an elephant that stays 50 feet from my room.

-For dinner, my server, Suman, brought a giant plate of food and knocked a fruit out of the tree that I have never known.
+For dinner, my server, Suman, brought a giant plate of food and knocked a fruit out of the tree that I had never known.
 He called it Jubran.
 It is crispy with a light citrus flavor.
 Krishna took me for a walk along the river to view a glorious sunset.
-On the way, we passed Government work elephants, Wild elephants, water buffalo, crocodiles, kingfishers, egrets, and came upon a rhino that was bathing in the river.
+On the way, we passed Government work elephants, Wild elephants, water buffalo, crocodiles, kingfishers, and egrets, and came upon a rhino that was bathing in the river.
 After the sunset, I went to a cultural center and watched many local dances performed.
 The lights went out, but the dancers didn't miss a beat.
 Many audience members lit up flashlights, and phone lights to keep the stage lit.

-Day 16
+Day 16:

 I rode an elephant through the jungle for a few hours.
 I shared him with a young Korean man and an older German couple.
-Animals observed were wild boar, herons, deer, monkeys, an owl, peacocks, and a mother and baby rhino.
+Animals observed were wild boars, herons, deer, monkeys, an owl, peacocks, and a mother and baby rhino.
 I did not see any Bengal tigers, but I did get to see deer bones up in a tree that was leftover from a tiger.

 After the elephant ride, I went down to the river to watch the elephants bathe.
 For $5, you can get on an elephant while he sprays himself with water before he knocks you off by flopping over on his side.
 After the elephant bath, I got in a dug-out canoe and had a calm ride down the river.
 It was lightly raining, but it felt good.
 Krishna pointed out alligators, poking their eyes out of the water, and several waterfowl.

 After the canoe ride, Krishna and I hike through the jungle.
-It's loud with various jungle noises, but not many animals showing themselves.
+It's loud with various jungle noises, but not many animals show themselves.
 We come upon a series of 4' - 6' termite mounds, gnarly vines, and some more water buffalo.
-Krishna makes a point to tie his shoes in case something comes after us, all he has to do is out-run me.
+Krishna makes a point to tie his shoes in case something comes after us, all he has to do is outrun me.
 Before we get to the elephant breeding center, we come upon a wild elephant.
-We can see it tearing up some higher branches in a tree, and we go out of our way to stay far from it before it saw us.
+We can see it tearing up some higher branches in a tree, and we go out of our way to stay far from it before it sees us.

-Day 17
+Day 17:

-I got up early to go bird watching with Krishna.
+I got up early to go bird-watching with Krishna.
 He pointed out psychedelic mushrooms growing out of a pile of elephant dung.
 We immediately find rhino tracks on the ground.
-Krishna is slightly alarmed that it had tromped right through a high traffic area.
+Krishna is slightly alarmed that it had tromped right through a high-traffic area.
+We observe several birds, mostly kingfishers.
+We also see 3 crocodiles hanging out, catching some rays.

 The ride back to Kathmandu was a little white knuckle.
 The bus driver is cruising at a high speed along a narrow road that runs along a cliff.
 Looking out the window, many times I can't see the road, but can see the river far below.
-I ponder the possibility of us careening off the side until I look down, and see a burned-out, crashed bus at the bottom of the cliff.
+I ponder the possibility of us careening off the side until I look down and see a burned-out, crashed bus at the bottom of the cliff.
 I stopped looking out the window.

 Ram picks me up at the bus station, and he invites me over to his house for dinner.
 At his house, I meet his wife, Mother-in-law, and his two boys.
 His boys show me what they are learning in school, and the ladies are in the kitchen preparing momos.
 I go into the kitchen and try to help them make the momos, but every time I put one together, I get a chuckle from both ladies.
 My momos are ridiculous and unacceptable.
 I settle for cutting up vegetables, and not interfering with the final preparation.